robertpeteuil/multi-cloud-control/README.rst

 Pre-Reqs
 --------

 The libraries used for secure authentication may require compilation during the installation process on some systems.
-In order to sucessfully compile these dependancies, the following packages must be installed before installation:
+In order to successfully compile these dependencies, the following packages must be installed before installation:

 **Installing Pre-Reqs on Debian / Ubuntu Based Systems:**